Discover more at Dunster Castle and Watermill

 Find out when Dunster Castle and Watermill is open, how to get here, the things to see and do and more.

-Come and soak up the festive atmosphere at Dunster Castle and gardens this winter.
-During weekends throughout December you were invited to see the castle’s seasonally decorated rooms, take a stroll through the garden, enjoy a festive treat at the Watermill Tearoom and pick up the perfect gift in the Stables Shop.
+Come and soak up the festive atmosphere at Dunster Castle and Watermill this winter.
+During weekends throughout December you are invited to see the castle’s seasonally decorated rooms, take a stroll through the garden, enjoy a festive treat at the Watermill Tearoom and pick up the perfect gift in the Stables Shop.

-See the castle decorated for a family Christmas, just as the Luttrells once did when they were in residence.
-Wander round the house and enjoy the decorated trees and natural garlands, created from plants from the gardens by Dunster's garden team.
-You can settle down and play games in the Morning Room, dress up in the Hat Room spot friendly knitted robins hiding in the rooms.
+The castle will be full of decorations inspired by Luttrell family memories of Christmas at the castle.
+Wander around the house and enjoy the decorated trees and natural garlands, created from plants from the gardens by the Garden Team.
+Settle down and play games in the Morning Room, dress up in the Hat Room, spot friendly knitted robins hiding in the rooms and soak up the cosy Christmas feel.

 You can still see the working watermill over the festive season and discover how flour is milled.
-Why not treat yourself or buy an unusual Christmas gift for the home baker in your life?
-Pick up Dunster Watermill flour, porridge or even a bag of seasonal muesli (while stocks last).
+Why not treat yourself or buy a thoughtful Christmas gift for the home baker in your life?
+Pick up a bag of Dunster Watermill flour, a Watermill gift pack or even a bag of seasonal muesli (while stocks last).
+Head around the corner to the Watermill Tearoom for a selection of festive treats including spiced apple juice, mulled wine and seasonal cakes or to try your hand at some Christmas crafts.

 Find out when Dunster Castle and Watermill is open, how to get here, the things to see and do and more.